9046balaji/PDF2/README.md

 - Input validation and file size limits
 - Path sanitization for downloads
 - Authenticated access for user data
+- Environment variable management with secure fallbacks
+- Credentials stored only in `.env` files (excluded from version control)
+- Production configuration checks to prevent using development defaults
+- Secure Docker configuration with placeholder credentials

 ## 📈 **Performance**